MixoMax/set-game/README.md

 ## Game modes:
 - Time challenge: Find as many sets as possible within a given time limit.
 - Infinite mode: Play without a time limit, focusing on finding sets at your own pace.
 - Challenge mode: Find all sets in a given layout.
-(WIP, not yet implemented)
+(WIP, not yet implemented: for this, we need an API route to get ALL sets in a given layout)

 ## How to play:
 1. Start the game and select a mode.